Pseudo-Nambu-Goldstone bosons and tachyons in flux compactification: Introduction

-However, if the extra dimension is small, i.e. if the UV cutoff is much higher than the electroweak scale, one has to find an alternative.
-Using magnetic compactification, it has been shown recently that quantum corrections to the mass of the zero modes of the scalar field induced by extra components of the gauge field vanish.
-This was first shown by \cite{Buchmuller_2017} in a supersymmetric model.
-The vanishing of the one-loop correction has been studied more carefully in \cite{Ghilencea:2017jmh}, taking particular care to the regularization of divergent momentum integrals via dimensional regularization.
-In a second paper \cite{Buchmuller_2018}, the authors of \cite{Buchmuller_2017} studied the cancellation of one-loop corrections in more detail and showed explicitly how this cancellation is due to an exact shift symmetry in the higher dimensional theory.
+However, if the extra dimensions are small, a different solution is needed.
+Recent work has shown that, under magnetic compactification, quantum corrections to the mass of the zero mode of the scalar field, induced by additional components of the gauge field, can vanish.
+This was first demonstrated in a supersymmetric model in \cite{Buchmuller_2017}.
+A more detailed analysis of these vanishing one-loop corrections was conducted in \cite{Ghilencea:2017jmh}, with a focus on the regularization of divergent momentum integrals using dimensional regularization.
+In a follow-up study \cite{Buchmuller_2018}, the same authors explored the cancellation of one-loop corrections further, revealing that it stems from an exact shift symmetry in the higher-dimensional theory.
+Such shift symmetries were already known as a potential mechanism to protect the Higgs mass from UV corrections \cite{Peccei:1977hh,Panico:2015jxa}.

-This was done without supersymmetry as the cancellation is due to the shift symmetry and not SUSY.
-The one-loop corrections to the zero-mode mass have then been calculated in a six-dimensional Yang-Mills theory with flux compactification \cite{Hirose:2019ywp}.
-As expected, the quantum corrections are canceled.
-Moreover, \cite{Hirose:2021rit} studied the possibility to produce a nonvanishing finite Wilson line scalar mass.
-Indeed, the Wilson line must have a finite mass if one wants to identify it with the Higgs field which is massive.
-They therefore classified the interactions terms breaking the shift symmetry.
-As for comsological applications, \cite{Hirose:2021xbs} proposed a new inflation scenario where the massless Wilson line is identified with an inflaton.
+The one-loop corrections to the zero-mode mass have been calculated in a six-dimensional Yang-Mills theory with flux compactification \cite{Hirose:2019ywp}, confirming the cancellation of quantum corrections.
+Additionally, \cite{Hirose:2021rit} explored the possibility of generating a finite non-zero scalar mass and classified the interaction terms that break the shift symmetry.
+From a cosmological perspective, \cite{Hirose:2021xbs} suggested a new inflationary model in which the massless scalar is identified with the inflaton.

 This paper is organized as follows.
-First, we introduce flux compactification by a simple example in abelian gauge theories.
-Then, we present the supersymmetric model proposed by \cite{Buchmuller_2017} and compute the 4d effective Lagrangian.
-The non-supersymmetric model of \cite{Buchmuller_2018} is then introduced.
-In the next two subsections, we compute the one-loop corrections to the Wilson line scalar mass and explain its cancellation with a shift symmetry of the 6d action \cite{Buchmuller_2018}.
-We then show explicitly how a $U(1)\cross U(1)$ gauge symmetry could lead to a finite Higgs mass with vanishing one-loop corrections.
-This could lead to a finite Higgs mass protected from high corrections due to the possibly high compactification scale.
+We begin with a brief review of flux compactification in Section \ref{sec:flux_comp_6D}, using a simple example of abelian gauge theory.
+We then introduce the non-supersymmetric model from \cite{Buchmuller_2018}, explaining how one-loop corrections to the scalar mass vanish due to a shift symmetry in the six-dimensional action.

+In Section \ref{sec:two_U1}, we demonstrate how a $U(1) \times U(1)$ gauge symmetry results in a finite Higgs mass with vanishing one-loop corrections.
+This mechanism offers a way to protect the Higgs mass from large corrections even at high compactification scales.